Component System

 Creating Custom Components

-Define a class inheriting from Component.
+Components are plain data classes — they do not inherit from a base class.
 Components should be placed in your project's modules namespace:

 export module myproject.components.Inventory;